Cambodia's strongman affirms pre-eminence as opposition challenge falters

 "It's positive," said Nhem Ponhearith, CNRP spokesman, referring to Hun Sen's offer.
 "These go along with what the CNRP has been demanding."

-Hun Sen also derided the CNRP, accusing it of starting a rumor at the weekend that he had died of a stroke.
+Hun Sen also derided the CNRP, accusing it of starting a rumour at the weekend that he had died of a stroke.
 He said Cambodia needed him and the opposition was no threat.

 "Don't pray for Hun Sen to die, they need Hun Sen to control the situation," he said, with his customary reference to himself in the third person.